-The personal bullying variable is based on eight behaviours, reported to have been experienced in the last two years:
+The personal bullying variable is based on eight behaviours reported to have been experienced in the last two years:

-- (i) Gossip and rumours being spread about you. - (ii) Being insulted or having offensive remarks made about you. - (iii) Persistent criticism of your work or performance which is unfair. - (iv) People excluding you from their group. - (v) Being treated in a rude or disrespectful way. - (vi) Being treated unfairly compared to others in your workplace. - (vii) Being humiliated or ridiculed in connection with your work regarding you work. - (viii) Hints or signals from others that you should quit your job.
+- (i) Gossip and rumours being spread about you. - (ii) Being insulted or having offensive remarks made about you. - (iii) Persistent criticism of your work or performance that is unfair. - (iv) People excluding you from their group. - (v) Being treated in a rude or disrespectful way. - (vi) Being treated unfairly compared with others in your workplace. - (vii) Being humiliated or ridiculed in connection with your work. - (viii) Hints or signals from others that you should quit your job.

-Respondents who had reported that in last two years they had experienced at least one of these types of bullying behaviours were coded as 1.
+Respondents who had reported that in the last two years they had experienced at least one of these types of bullying behaviours were coded as 1.
 Respondents who had not experienced any of these types of bullying behaviours were coded as 0.

-Conceptually regular experiences of bullying on more than one dimension (that is the intensity and scale of bullying) could be more important for intersectional analyses than the occasional bullying on just one dimension.
+Conceptually regular experiences of bullying on more than one dimension (i.e. the intensity and scale of bullying) could be more important for intersectional analyses than the occasional bullying on just one dimension.
 To test this, we performed a sensitivity analysis.
-We created a bullying intensity index for each type of bullying by summing the values for the regularity of bullying on each item (dimension) (0 - 'Never', 1- 'Just once', 2- 'Now and then', 3- 'Monthly', 4-'Weekly', 5- 'Daily').
-Thus, the bullying intensity index ranged from 0 to 65 (M=5.4, SD=9.1) for workplace bullying in general, 0 to 30 (M=2.9, SD=4.9) for work-related bullying and 0-35 (SD=2.4, SD=4.9) for person-related bullying.
-The distribution for all three variables was positively skewed, with most workers reporting that they had never been bullied in past two years or that they have been bullied just once or occasionally on just one or few items.
+We created a bullying intensity index for each type of bullying by summing the values for the regularity of bullying on each item (dimension) (0 = 'never', 1 = 'just once', 2 = 'now and then', 3 = 'monthly', 4 = 'weekly', 5 = 'daily').
+Thus, the bullying intensity index ranged from 0 to 65 (M = 5.4, SD = 9.1) for workplace bullying in general, 0 to 30 (M = 2.9, SD = 4.9) for work-related bullying and 0 to 35 (M = 2.4, SD = 4.9) for person-related bullying.
+The distribution for all three variables was positively skewed, with most workers reporting that they had never been bullied in the past two years or that they have been bullied just once or occasionally on just one or a few items.
 We then performed multiple regression analyses with these intensity variables using the same control variables.
 The conclusions about the relationships between intersections and reported bullying experiences were similar.
 As the conclusions remained similar and because of the skewed nature of bullying intensity variables, we decided to use the binary dependent variables described above for the ease of presentation of findings.